-The inaugural year of Performing Arts Global Exchange will feature a roster of artists whose work similarly transcends these borders.
-Featuring music, dance and theatre ensembles from Mexico and Canada, roster artists offer presenters the opportunity to affordably feature international artists in their programming and community outreach activities.
+This year, Performing Arts Global Exchange will feature a roster of artists based in South Korea.
+Featuring exclusively music ensembles, this roster (being announced in February of 2023) offers presenters the opportunity to affordably feature international artists in their programming and community engagement activities.

-Performing Arts Global Exchange is a program of Mid Atlantic Arts Foundation in cooperation with the National Endowment for the Arts.
+Performing Arts Global Exchange is a program of Mid Atlantic Arts in partnership with the National Endowment for the Arts.

 How artists are selected for the PAGE roster:

-- Curators selected on an annual basis by Mid Atlantic Arts Foundation (MAAF) and the National Endowment for the Arts (The Endowment,) provide artist roster suggestions.
-The curators have expertise in the performing arts specifically in the selected roster countries.
+- Curators living and working in the region of focus are selected each cycle by Mid Atlantic Arts and the National Endowment for the Arts (NEA) to provide artist roster suggestions.
+The curators have expertise in the performing arts specifically in the selected region.

-- MAAF and the Endowment select the final roster, weighing presenter feedback and program goals.
-(Approximately November 2019)
+- Mid Atlantic Arts and the NEA select the final roster, weighing presenter feedback and program goals.
+(Approximately February 2023)

-Presenters who would like to provide feedback on the roster artists under consideration via survey should sign up for the MAAF newsletter or contact firstname.lastname@example.org.
-Artists under consideration for the 2020-2021 touring roster will be available here in October 2019.
+Presenters who would like to provide feedback on the roster artists under consideration via survey should contact Program Director, International Andrew Alness Olson at firstname.lastname@example.org.

 Current Grantees & Tours